Berg0162/Open-Virtual-Steering-MotionIMU/README.md

 </details>

 ---
-# 🔴 Natural Steering made Possible
+## 🧠 Motion-Based Steering Processing Pipeline

-This device is enabling <b>natural steering</b> movements with your handlebars and your body position!
-Body position (a.k.a. leaning) is only possible when your indoor bike setup allows for (with a rocker plate)!
-The present code is optimized for natural steering even during the heavy wobbling conditions of a rocker plate!<br>
-`Wobbling -> Noise -> Spurious Sensor Drift!`<br>
+This device is enabling natural steering movements with <b>your handlebars</b> and <b>your body position</b>!
+Shifting body position (a.k.a. **leaning**) is only possible when your indoor bike setup allows for, **with a rocker plate**!
+The present code is optimized for natural steering even during the **heavy wobbling conditions** of a rocker plate! `Wobbling -> Noise -> Spurious Sensor Drift!`<br>
-The code can detect the difference between leaning and rocking the bike.
+The code can detect the difference between **leaning and rocking the bike**.
 It was a challenge to separate actual steering from natural cycling movements.
+Afterall, the body movement to keep the pedals  turning, induce distinctive bike movements!
 With a **rocker-plate-bike-setup**, steering is as natural as possible.
-Leaning to the right or left is detected in combination with turning the handlebars and amplifies the effect on the avatar!<br>
+Leaning to the right or left is detected in combination with turning the handlebars and amplify the effect on the avatar!<br>

+The `getMPU6050State()` function processes motion data from the MPU6050 sensor to produce a **steering value** based on the rider’s **handlebar movements (Yaw)** and **leaning (Roll)**.
+Here’s a high-level breakdown of the processing steps:

+1. **Data Acquisition**
+   - The sensor is sampled in a short loop (≈44 ms total).
+   - Raw angle readings are taken from the **Z-axis (Yaw)** and **X-axis (Roll)**.

+2. **Noise Reduction**
+   - Each reading is processed through a **Kalman filter** and an **Exponential Moving Average (EMA)** filter.
+   - This reduces measurement noise and improves stability for steering detection.

+3. **Statistical Filtering**
+   - The **standard deviation** between current and previous angles is calculated.
+   - This helps differentiate between real steering input and unwanted noise or spontaneous drift.

+4. **Direction and Validity Check**
+   - Yaw and Roll data are compared to determine **coherent movement** (i.e., leaning and turning in the same direction).
+   - If both indicate a turn (left or right), the movement is considered intentional steering.

+5. **Yaw Offset Update**
+   - If yaw deviation exceeds a defined threshold, the baseline yaw angle is updated (to account for drift or re-orientation).

+6. **Rocking Detection**
+   - Excessive roll deviation is flagged as **rocking motion**, which disables steering output to avoid false input from out-of-saddle riding.

+7. **Final Output**
+   - If the motion is valid and not considered rocking, a **combined yaw + roll steering value** is returned.
+   - This value is later encoded and sent to the BLE client as **steering control data**.

+---
 <img src="./media/MPU-6050 2-600x600w.jpg" width="200" height="200" alt="MPU6050" align="left">

 The very low cost MPU6050 is connected to the board with I2C: